Discussion of Physical Losses

 And while the setup is relatively simple, it is generally difficult to control.
 The NN has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn’t focus on the right regions of the solution.

 Is it “Machine Learning”?#

 One question that might also come to mind at this point is: can we really call it machine learning?
 Of course, such denomination questions are superficial - if an algorithm is useful, it doesn’t matter what name it has.
 However, here the question helps to highlight some important properties that are typically associated with algorithms from fields like machine learning or optimization.

-One main reason not to call these physical constraints machine learning (ML), is that the positions where we test and constrain the solution are the final positions we are interested in.
-As such, there is no real distinction between training, validation and (out of distribution) test sets.
+One main reason not to call the optimization of the previous notebook machine learning (ML), is that the positions where we test and constrain the solution are the final positions we are interested in.
+As such, there is no real distinction between training, validation and test sets.
 Computing the solution for a known and given set of samples is much more akin to classical optimization, where inverse problems like the previous Burgers example stem from.

 In contrast, for the PINN training as described here, we reconstruct a single solution in a known and given space-time region.
-As such, any samples from this domain follow the same distribution and hence don’t really represent test or OOD sampes.
-As the NN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training distribution.
-If we’re interested in a different solution, we most likely have to start training the NN from scratch.
+As such, any samples from this domain follow the same distribution and hence don’t really represent test or OOD samples.
+As the NN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training range.
+If we’re interested in a different solution, we have to start training the NN from scratch.

 This means many powerful techniques that were developed in the past decades cannot be used in this context.
 Bringing these numerical methods back into the picture will be one of the central goals of the next sections.

 Physical constraints are enforced only as soft constraints.